henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 The definition of YANG Telemetry is based on the following existing terminology:

+Data Node Value:

+: Defined in CoMI as the value assigned to a data node instance.
+Data node values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}.

+Update Record:

+: A single YANG data item in a Series of YANG Notifications or YANG Notification Bundle Messages conveying the changes to a YANG datastore's module's Data Node Values.

 Series:

-: Series Transfer Pattern are described in {{-series}} and describe the conveyance of associated data items over time, where a client is able to obtain the Series and to learn about new items.
+: Series Transfer Pattern are described in {{-series}} as the conveyance of a sequence of associated data items over time, where a client is able to obtain the Series and to learn about new items.

 : YANG Customized Subscriptions or a YANG Datastore Subscription creates an specific Series Transfer Pattern composed of individual YANG Notifications or YANG Notification Bundle Messages that include related updated records.

+Visibility:

+: A level of assurance that Update Records will be received by a YANG Client.

+: There might be reasons, such as resource exhaustion or dampening settings, that result in Updates Records lost in transit or not being emitted by the YANG datastore.
+Sequential Message-IDs or specific YANG Notifications that report, e.g., about past events of resource exhaustion will inform the YANG Client about the characteristics of the loss of Update Records.

 YANG Client:

-: Called a YANG-based client in {{RFC7950}}, a YANG Client is the entity communicating with a YANG Sever (running potentially multiple YANG datastores).
+: Called a YANG-based client or just client in {{RFC7950}}, a YANG Client is the entity communicating with a YANG Sever (running potentially multiple YANG datastores) in order to access YANG-defined data.

 : YANG Client is a representation agnostic term.
-Specific protocols that operate on YANG Servers via YANG Clients use representations, such as XML, JSON, or CBOR.
+Specific network protocols that operate on YANG Servers via YANG Clients use representations, such as XML, JSON, or CBOR.

+YANG Data Item:

+: An instance of YANG a modules Data Node Values or the changes to Data Node Values, conveyed as data in motion, serialized in a specific representation, such as XML, JSON, or CBOR.

+YANG Datastore:

+: Defined in {{RFC6241}}, a datastore is a conceptual place to store and access information.
+A datastore might be implemented, for example, using files, a database, flash memory locations, or combinations thereof.

 YANG Notification: